Menu Top

 Answer:

-To Find: The zeroes of the polynomial and verify the relationship between zeroes and coefficients.
+2. To verify the relationship between the zeroes and the coefficients.

 Solution: